luna983/luna983.github.io/research-rct.md

 ----

-__Using RCTs to Estimate Long-Run Impacts in Development Economics__
+__Using Randomized Controlled Trials to Estimate Long-Run Impacts in Development Economics__

 _joint with Adrien Bouguen, Michael Kremer, Edward Miguel_